 Why Do My Labs Look Normal When I Feel Awful?

-Women who've had bloodwork come back "all normal" while every symptom in their body says otherwise, and who suspect the range, not their body, is the problem.
+women whose bloodwork keeps coming back "all normal" while every symptom in their body says otherwise, and who suspect the range, not their body, is the problem.

-How "normal" gets defined.
-A reference range is built by testing a wide cross-section of people, averaging their results, and drawing the "normal" boundary two standard deviations out from that average.
-That cross-section includes people who are metabolically unwell, sedentary, nutrient-depleted, or early in a disease process they haven't been diagnosed with yet.
+A reference range is built by testing a wide cross-section of people, averaging the results, and drawing the "normal" boundary two standard deviations out from that average.
+That cross-section includes people who are metabolically unwell, sedentary, nutrient-depleted, or early in a disease process nobody has diagnosed yet.
 The range isn't calibrated to health.
 It's calibrated to statistical commonness.

 A functional range is different.
-It's built from where a marker actually performs best for energy, mood, metabolism, and hormone signaling in people who report feeling well, not just people who happen to fall in the middle of a bell curve.
+It's built from where a marker actually performs best for energy, mood, metabolism, and hormone signaling, in people who report feeling well, not just people who happen to land in the middle of a bell curve.

 The gap between those two things is where a lot of women in their 40s get lost.
 Brie has seen this pattern for 27 years: a 41-year-old comes in with a TSH of 2.9, a ferritin of 24, a vitamin D of 32, and a fasting insulin of 13.
-Every single one of those numbers falls inside a standard reference range.
-Every single one of those numbers is a functional problem.
-TSH above 2.0 often correlates with hypothyroid symptoms years before it crosses the conventional threshold of 4.5.
-Ferritin below 40 (not the lab's "normal" floor of around 10-15) is linked to fatigue and hair thinning.
-Vitamin D below 50 ng/mL is associated with worse mood and metabolic outcomes, even though most labs don't flag anything below 30 as low.
-Fasting insulin above 7-8 signals early insulin resistance, well before a fasting glucose test would catch it.
+Every one of those numbers falls inside a standard reference range.
+Every one of them is a functional problem.

 None of those four numbers would trigger a flag on a standard panel.
-All four of them explain why she felt terrible.
+All four explain why she felt terrible.

 Common patterns of "normal" labs masking a real functional problem:

-- Sugar crashes, sudden 3pm energy dips, or intensifying sugar cravings with a fasting insulin of 10-15 and a fasting glucose that's technically fine
+- Sugar crashes, sudden 3pm energy dips, or intensifying cravings with a fasting insulin of 10–15 and a fasting glucose that reads fine

 - Low mood, joint aches, or frequent colds with a vitamin D in the 20s or 30s